-6 Tropical cyclone , Drizzle
+9 Tropical cyclone , Drizzle

-JANK .
-Severe squall line Rain
+A.M.
+Severe squall line 111 111 Rain

 ~ Moderate turbulence Snow

-Ĵ. Severe turbulence V Shower Δ Hail
+^ Severe turbulence ∇ Shower Δ Hail

 0 Mountain waves + Widespread blowing snow

 Ψ Moderate aircraft icing S Severe sand or dust haze

-¥ Severe aircraft icing 5 Widespread sandstorm or duststorm
+₩ Severe aircraft icing 5 Widespread sandstorm or duststorm

-≡ Widespread fog ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ Widespread haze
+\equiv Widespread fog ∞ Widespread haze

-۲ Radioactive materials in the atmosphere = Widespread mist
+• Radioactive materials in the atmosphere = Widespread mist

-Ä Volcanic eruption m Widespread smoke
+Ä Volcanic eruption ۲ Widespread smoke

-AA Mountain obscuration N Freezing precipitation
+AA Mountain obscuration ~ Freezing precipitation

-In-flight documentation for flights operating up to FL 100.
-This symbol refers to "squall line"

-The following information should be included in a separate text box on the chart: radioactive materials in the atmosphere symbol; latitude/longitude of release site; radioactive matchais in the atmosphere symbol; latitude rongitude of release sice and (if known) the name of the site of the radioactive source.
-In addition, the legend of SIGWX charts on which a release of radiation is indicated should contain "CHECK SIGMET AND NOTAM FOR RDOACT CLD".
-The centre of the radioactive materials in the atmosphere symbol should be placed on significant weather charts at the latitude/longitude site of the radioactive source.

-The following information should be included in a separate text box on the chart: volcanic eruption symbol; the name of the volcano (if known); and the latitude/ longitude of the eruption.
+- In-flight documentation for flights operating up to FL 100.
+This symbol refers to - The following information should be included in a separate text box on the chart: radioactive materials in the atmosphere symbol; latitude/longitude of release site; and (if known) the name of the site of the radioactive source.
+In addition, the leger of SIGWX charts on which a release of radiation is indicated should contain "CHECK SIGMET AND NOTAM FOR RDOACT CLD".
+The centre of the radioactive materials in the atmosphere symbol should be placed on significant weather charts at the latitude/longitude site of the radioactive source. - The following information should be included in a separate text box on the chart: volcanic eruption symbol; the name of the volcano (if known); and the latitude/longitude of the eruption.

 In addition, the legend of SIGWX charts should indicate "CHECK SIGMET, ADVISORIES FOR TC AND VA, AND ASHTAM AND NOTAM FOR VA".
-The dot on the base of the volcanic eruption symbol should be placed on significant weather charts at the latitude/longitude site of the volcanic event.
+The dot on the base of the volcanic eruption symbol should be placed on significant weather charts at the latitude/longitude site of the volcanic event